AGTTeam/AGTTSite/content/blog/0003.2019-07-01-june-progress-report/en.md

 ---
-title: &title "June Progress Report"
+title: &title "May - June Progress Report"
 description: &desc "I’m afraid that I have been going ghost on tumblr, more so than is acceptable even for a phantom.
 So from now on, I’ll try to post bi-monthly updates on projects!"
 locale: 'en'
 navigation: